Frequently Asked Questions

-A: BEGINNING JULY 25 WE ARE STARTING FARM TOURS AGAIN.
+A: Yes we offer free guided farm tours every Saturday at 2:00 PM, from May 1 - Thanksgiving.
 Please meet at the entrance to the farm store for your tour guide.
 These tours will include a hay ride out to the pastures to visit the chickens, pigs, and cows and will take approximately an hour and 15 minutes.
 You will also see the vegetable plots, orchard, greenhouse, chick brooding area, and the pastures where the chickens, pigs, and cows spend their days.
 Boots or sturdy walking shoes & long pants are recommended since there is lots of tall grass, bugs, and even some muddy spots at the farm.
 No strollers will be able to navigate the pasture areas since it it tall grass with uneven terrain.
 During the winter the Forest Preserve is open to the public and most days you can visit the pigs, chickens, sheep, and cows in their winter quarters from the walking trails.

 We also offer private guided tours by appointment only, the cost is a flat $100 per tour, we can accommodate up to 40 people per group on the hay wagon.
 Please call the farm store at 847-852-7081 or visit the contact us form on the website to schedule a private guided tour.
 These private tours will take approximately 2 hours and can be scheduled between 10 AM and 3 PM any day of the week except Saturdays.

 We also provide a milking demonstration on Saturdays at approximately 4:30 PM.
 Visitors can watch the cows come into the barn and learn about dairy cow care and the milking operation.
 All visitors must remain calm and keep voices down to keep from spooking the cows and disrupting the milking process.